MAAP-Project/example-dps-daac-access/README.md

 # Example of AWS S3 access to DAAC buckets in MAAP DPS

-This repository stores code for an example MAAP DPS algorithm that test AWS S3 DAAC buckets by reading tiff or hdf5 files stored in these buckets.
+This repository stores code for an example MAAP DPS algorithm that provides an example for two tasks :
+- most importantly, the algorithm test AWS S3 DAAC buckets access by reading tiff or hdf5 files stored in these buckets.
 Access in this module relies on retrieving temporary credentials from the `maap-data-reader` role which was created for multi-DAAC access, and pass these credentials to the filesystem python client `fs` (which relies on `s3fs` for AWS S3).
+- the algorithm also provides an example of how to generate and discover DPS output.

 ## Structure